JassWaraich/classification-ml/README.md

 # Classification
-This notbebook demonstrates some of the algorithms for Classification (Supervised ML)
+This notbebook demonstrates some of the algorithms for Binary Classification (Supervised ML)

+Algorithms used for classification: Logistic Regression, SVM, KNN, Naives Bayes, Decision Tree, Random Forest, MLP, Gradient Boosting.

-Requirements:Numpy, Pandas, Seaborn, Matplotlib and Scikit-learn
+Requirements: Numpy, Pandas, Seaborn, Matplotlib and Scikit-learn